warlock016/blynk-local-server/README.md

 # blynk-local-server
-Configuration Steps for getting to work Blynk Server locally on RPi ZeroW
+Configuration Steps for getting Blynk Server to work locally on RPi Zero W

 1. Create folder to contain all server files. (eg. /Blynk)